ChrisTrannn/Evil-Geniuses-Assessment/README.md

 To run the code, you need to have Python installed on your system.
 Additionally, you need to install the following dependencies:
 * pandas: pip install pandas
 * matplotlib: pip install matplotlib

+## How to Run
-Run the main.py file to start executing the script.
+Navigate to the main.py file to start executing the script.

 ## Task A: Common Strategy
 The code snippet checks if entering the light blue boundary is a common strategy used by Team2 on the T (terrorist) side.
 It determines the proportion of entries within the boundary and compares it to a threshold of 50%.
 The result is displayed in the console.